Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 It also can be described as over-engineered due to the fact that the level of abstraction is high enough to supply more implementations than the requirement needs.
 Meaning that the code is built in such a way that other requirements to fetch anything liquid (ie: Kool-Aid, Orange Juice, etc) could be easily implemented.

-However, in the end what is left is code that is modular, loosely-coupled, maintainable, and readable.
+However, in the end what is left is code that is modular, loosely-coupled, maintainable, readable, correct, and fully tested!
 The amount of initial work put upfront pays off because, less time is spent in the future maintaining this code.

 {% highlight java %}